php-ru/symfony-docs-ru/components/http_foundation.rst

 method tells you if the request contains a session which was started in one of the previous requests.

-.. versionadded:: 4.1
-    Using :method:`Symfony\\Component\\HttpFoundation\\Request::getSession`
-    when no session has been set was deprecated in Symfony 4.1.
-It will throw an exception in Symfony 5.0 when the session is ``null``.
-Check for an existing session first by calling :method:`Symfony\\Component\\HttpFoundation\\Request::hasSession`.

 Processing HTTP Headers
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 4.1
-    The ``HeaderUtils`` class was introduced in Symfony 4.1.

 Processing HTTP headers is not a trivial task because of the escaping and white
 space handling of their contents.
 Symfony provides a